patrickschu/rhetoric/README.md

-### Digital Writing and Research Lab: "Digital Archiving and the object"
+### Digital Writing and Research Lab: "Digital Archiving and the Object"

 #### Who is Arisbotle?